 Director: Aude Weisberger Category: Arts & Culture / Identity Production: Aude and Amit Weisberger: AAW productions / France 2012 Language: Hebrew, French, English.
 Subtitles: English / French Length: 46 minutes.

-Synopsis: Summer 2009, shortly after its creation in Brittany (France), the Klezmer brass band «Beigale Orkestra» goes on a discovery tour of Israel.
+Synopsis: Shortly after its creation in Brittany (France), the Klezmer brass band «Beigale Orkestra» goes on a discovery tour of Israel.
 From the night bars of Tel-Aviv to the Hassidic community of Jerusalem, the visit of this Klezmer brass band, essentially made up of « goyim » (non-Jews), raises questions.

 Through the thoughts and reflections of Amit and Jérôme, co-founders of« Beigale Orkestra », the film explores themes of identity and origins.